 The planned DPT Program is a 3-year, 115-credit hour graduate program that reflects Emory & Henry’s core values of addressing issues of public concern through professions that contribute to the public good and educating professionals who are critical thinkers prepared to meet the challenges of a changing health care environment.
 The coursework in the professional program is organized into curricular themes, with the emphasis in the first year on foundational clinical sciences, introductory clinical skills, and applied clinical sciences.
 The coursework in the second and third years emphasizes advanced clinical sciences and skills, and critical inquiry courses necessary to prepare knowledgeable and competent physical therapists.
 Threaded throughout the curriculum are courses on various professional issues where learning experiences and community engagement, including service-learning, foster the development of a professional identity essential for a competent and caring physical therapist.
 The clinical education components of the program, including six part-time clinical immersions (semesters 1-6) and three full-time clinical internships (semesters 7-9), allow students to practice the profession at an entry level in various clinical settings under the supervision of licensed and experienced physical therapists.

-Admission to the DPT program requires having a baccalaureate degree in any field from an accredited institution with a minimum overall GPA of 2.75, 3.0 in the prerequisite courses (listed below), at least 40 observation hours under a licensed physical therapist and completion of the Graduate Record Examination (GRE), taken within five years prior to being admitted.
-The application process includes the completion of an essay and submission of recommendation letters from three professionals must also be submitted.
+Admission to the DPT Program requires having earned a baccalaureate degree from an accredited institution with a minimum overall GPA of 2.75, 3.0 in the prerequisite courses (listed below), at least 40 observation hours under a licensed physical therapist and completion of the Graduate Record Examination, taken within five years prior to being admitted.
+An updated resume and three letters of recommendation from three professionals must also be submitted.
 Details of the admission process are elaborated in the application packet available from the Admissions Office.

 |Required Coursework||Credit Hours to be completed|